 Note that if your baby seems unusually sleepy and/or is slow to start feeding, they may be ill, so contact your GP as soon as possible.

-Bring your baby in close to your body so that he doesn't have to stretch to reach your beast.
-Support his neck, shoulders and back.
-Make sure his head is free to be able to tilt back.
+Bring your baby in close to your body so that they don't have to stretch to reach your breast.
+Support their neck, shoulders and back.
+Make sure their head is free to be able to tilt back.